 What kick-started the idea for your adventure?

 Neither my wife Helene nor I backpacked when we were younger but two years ago, we decided that while we've still got our health, we should do it.
 Helene bought the biggest map she could find and each of us marked where we’d like to go with pink and blue pins.
-After four weeks, we'd worked out a route, but when we thought about how to make it work, we quickly realised we were out of our depth.
+After four weeks, we'd worked out a route, but when we thought about how to make it work, we quickly realized we were out of our depth.
 That's when we found Audley.
 All of the tours and guides were taken care of, taking us into the places we were really interested in and helping us to understand the different cultures, histories and traditions.

 You took in a broad range of destinations.
 What stood out?